Updat3

 KEY FACTS

-• Brent crude prices have fallen to $97.48 a barrel amid hopes that the Strait of Hormuz could soon reopen (per theguardian.com).
+• Brent crude has fallen to $97.48 a barrel amid hopes for the reopening of the Strait of Hormuz (per The Guardian).

-• Iran’s Islamic Revolutionary Guard Corps navy announced the potential reopening of the Strait of Hormuz following the end of 'threats from aggressors' (per theguardian.com).
+• Iran’s Islamic Revolutionary Guard Corps navy stated that the Strait of Hormuz could reopen following the end of ‘threats from aggressors’ (per The Guardian).

-• President Trump stated that the reopening of the Strait of Hormuz is 'paused', even as a ceasefire remains in place (per news.google.com).
+• The reopening of the Strait of Hormuz is critical as it is a major chokepoint for global oil shipments (per news.google.com).

 HISTORICAL CONTEXT